chokevin8/chokevin8.github.io/_projects/1_project.md

 ### Q: Why did I choose this project? ###

-After somewhat finishing training the segmentation model for the [H&E image segmentation project]((/projects/2_project/)), I wanted to
+After somewhat finishing training the segmentation model for the [H&E image segmentation project]((/projects/2_project/)), I wanted to independently work on a challenging project.
+As mentioned in the motivation above, "fortunately", I found that our lab would benefit from a virtual stain conversion method so that multiple stains can be analyzed in the same tissue slide.
+Furthermore, I was excited to dive into the realm of generative models as it was very different from image classification/segmentation models that I was working on previously.

 ### Q: What did I do outside of this project? ###